Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Comparing the rankings induced by the different indices

-For both sets of trees, the number identical rankings decreases from 16 or 20, respectively, for 10 taxa down to 0 for 30 or more taxa.
+The number of identical rankings decreased from 20 for 10 taxa down to 0 for 30 or more taxa.
 Thus, the rankings obtained from the two versions of the Shapley Value tend to differ when the tree becomes large despite the high correlation.

-However, the amount of dissimilarity between the rankings decreases with an increasing tree size, as both the variability of the obtained distances within a tree set of fixed size (as depicted by the boxplots in Figure \ref{fig:3} and Figure \ref{fig:4}) and the mean distance (see Figures \ref{fig:3} and \ref{fig:4}) decrease with a growing number of taxa.
+However, the amount of dissimilarity between the rankings decreases with an increasing tree size, as both the variability of the obtained distances within a tree set of fixed size (as depicted by the boxplots Figure \ref{fig:4}) and the mean distance (see Figure \ref{fig:4}) decrease with a growing number of taxa.

-Note that the overall tendency is both captured by the Manhattan distance and the Kendall tau distance, even though they are two different concepts: The Manhattan distance is a metric measuring the difference between arbitrary vectors (not only rankings), whereas the Kendall tau distance is explicitly aiming at rankings.

 In summary we can say that the original and modified Shapley Value are more likely to result in an identical ranking order for small trees than for large trees.
-However, when they do not result in exactly the same ranking, the rankings are on average \enquote{more similar} for large trees than for small trees (in terms of the both the normalized Manhattan and Kendall tau distance).
+However, when they do not result in exactly the same ranking, the rankings are on average `more similar' for large trees than for small trees (in terms of the normalized Manhattan distance).